Garland scores 32, Cavs beat Knicks 107-90 to even series

 Garland inflicted his own damage.

-The 23-year-old was timid in his playoff debut, failing to take a shot in the fourth quarter and finishing with just one assist in 43 minutes on Saturday.
-Following practice Monday, he had a deep conversation with Mitchell, who urged his young teammate to be more forceful.
+The 23-year-old was uncharacteristically timid in Game 1 and heard about it from fans and teammates.
+Following practice Monday, he had a deep conversation with Mitchell, who urged him to be let loose.

 Garland got the message.